-The appointments of Mr. Guy Sochovsky, Mr. Richard O. Bernays and Sir Anthony Armitage Greener will expire at the next annual general meeting to be held in July 2007.
-We will seek shareholders' approval for the re-election of Mr. Bernays and Sir Anthony at the next annual general meeting.
-Mr. Guy Sochovsky will resign as a director prior to the next annual general meeting in July 2007.
+The appointments of Messrs.
+Ramesh N. Shah and Neeraj Bhargava will expire at the annual general meeting to be held in September 2008.
+We are seeking shareholders' approval for the re-election of Mr. Shah and Mr. Bhargava at the annual general meeting.